We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most people get some of their daily vitamin D allowance through sun exposure.
 UV light converts compounds in the skin into vitamin D.

-The liver and fat cells also store vitamin D to use later on, when light levels are lower.
+The liver and fat cells also store vitamin D for later use when light levels are lower.

-Although sunlight helps the body create vitamin D, people should still protect themselves from sun damage by using sunscreen and avoiding UV radiation from tanning beds.
+Although sunlight helps the body create vitamin D, it is important that people still protect themselves from sun damage by using sunscreen and avoiding UV radiation from tanning beds.

-A person can also take vitamin D as a supplement to top up their levels.
+A person can also take vitamin D as a supplement to increase their levels.
 This may help when light levels are low during the winter months.
 It may also help people who do not eat many vitamin D-rich foods.

-Vitamin D supplements come in two forms: D-2 (ergocalciferol) and D-3 (cholecalciferol).
-Vitamin D-2 may be less potent than D-3 at higher doses, according to the National Institutes of Health (NIH).
+Vitamin D supplements come in two forms: D2 (ergocalciferol) and D3 (cholecalciferol).
+Vitamin D2 may be less potent than D3 at higher doses, according to the

 Some people get relief from painful stomach cramps by applying heat.
-Different types of heat pad that people can try include:
+Different types of heat pads that people can try include:

 - electric heat pads